infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 6) inclusion_net_edges_trinquart.csv - Unicode CSV

 ROW EXPLANATIONS
-1) article_list.csv - Each row describes a systematic review report or included article.
+1) article_list.csv - Each row describes a systematic review report or included primary study article.
 2) salt_cont_author.csv - Each row is an occurrence of one author authoring an article.
 3) inclusion_net_edges.csv - Each row represents an inclusion from a systematic review report to an article.
 4) potential_inclusion_link.csv - Each row shows the available evidence base of a systematic review report.
 5) systematic_review_inclusion_criteria.csv - Each row is the inclusion criteria of a systematic review report.
-6) Supplementary Reference List.pdf - Each item is a bibliographic record of a systematic review report/included primary study article.
+6) Supplementary Reference List.pdf - Each item is a bibliographic record of a systematic review report or included primary study article.
-7) inclusion_net_edges_trinquart.csv - Each row represents an inclusion from a systematic review report to an article.
+7) inclusion_net_edges_trinquart.csv - Each row represents an inclusion from a systematic review report to a primary study article.

 COLUMN HEADER EXPLANATIONS
 1) article_list.csv: ID - Numeric ID of the paper